Sovereignty · · 2 min read

 I don’t hoard receipts for early mornings or unpaid labor.

-For the times my husband insisted on breast feeding over formula.
+For the months my husband insisted on breastfeeding over formula.

 I fucking hated him.